Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 9.1 Why Vertexless Works: Per-Instance Strip Restart

 The answer is in the WebGPU spec's primitive-assembly algorithm: **assembly runs per instance**.
-A strip is split on the restart value only for *indexed* draws, so a non-indexed instanced strip draw cannot span an instance boundary.
-The hardware resets the strip for every `instance_index`, and each blade or card is exactly one primitive — no degenerate triangles, no stitch vertices, no index buffer.
+A strip is split on the restart value only for *indexed* draws.
+A non-indexed instanced strip draw cannot span an instance boundary.
+The hardware resets the strip for every `instance_index`.
+Each blade or card is exactly one primitive.
+No degenerate triangles.
+No stitch vertices.
+No index buffer.

 ### 9.2 The 8-Target Pipeline

 Grass must be lit like the rest of the scene.
-That means deferred lighting, shadows, SSAO, SSR, GI, correct TAA — all of it — which means it must write into the same G-buffer the `GBufferPass` fills:
+That means deferred lighting, shadows, SSAO, SSR, GI, correct TAA.
+All of it.
+It must write into the same G-buffer the `GBufferPass` fills:

 ```
  Slot  Name          Format           Grass writes